Cacti/plugin_reportit/README.md

 * feature: Message more elegantly when there are no Report Templates.

-* security: Fix potential security exposure with underialize() function
+* security: Fix potential security exposure with unserialize() function

 --- 1.1.3 ---